acbsp/bonafide.guru/en/contents.rst

 when it is related to their spiritual lives.
-In this book we are doing our best to warn against deceit all the pious souls that are eager for receive the precious treasure of spiritual knowledge so kindly given by Shrila Prabhupada, and try to reveal the truth about the great deceit of ISKCON gurus which has been lasting for almost thirty years already.
+In this book we are doing our best to warn against deceit all the pious souls that are eager for receive the precious treasure of spiritual knowledge so kindly given by
+|SP|, and try to reveal the truth about the great deceit of
+ISKCON gurus which has been lasting for almost thirty years already.
 It is not the figment of our imagination neither the wishful thinking, everything stated here is being confirmed by Sastras and documents.